erwanM974/hibou_3sat_benchmark_experiment/README.md

 - the output of hibou i.e. either *WeakPass* (True) or *Fail* (False)
 - the time taken by hibou (in seconds)

+In order to smooth the results, we retain, for each run, the median of 5 tries, as the time required for the analysis.

 ## Results

 In the following we present results obtained running the experiment on an i5-8250U processor and 32Go of RAM.